guycole/mellow-bullseye/README.md

 # mellow-bullseye
 Mellow Bullseye [HFDF](https://en.wikipedia.org/wiki/Direction_finding) location demonstration.
+This repository contains python ports of old HFDF fix (location estimating) routines and some applications which demonstrate their use.
+Of course, the world has long since moved away from HF radio, and the stations which used to take these observations have long been closed.

 ## Introduction
 How to determine transmitter location on a global scale using [HF radio](https://en.wikipedia.org/wiki/High_frequency)?
 One approach would be to create a collection of stations scattered around the globe which could be tasked to monitor a radio frequency and return an observed bearing (and bearing quality).
 Transmitter location could be estimated using the observed bearings.